-If you’ve seen my About page, you know I have a math degree from Longwood College (now University) and a meteorology degree from Lyndon State College (now Northern Vermont University – Lyndon).
-My skills as a meteorologist come in handy just about every day as my husband and I travel I95.
+If you’ve seen my About page, you know I have a math degree and a meteorology degree.
+My skills as a meteorologist come in handy just about every day as a truck driver.
 I look at the weather from a different perspective than a hobbyist knowing what to pay attention to and what it means.
 We have taken shelter at rest areas and truck stops waiting for nasty weather to pass so we don’t have to drive through it.

 Now, compare meteorology and genealogy and you’ll see many similarities…